WVURAIL/dspira-lessons/_posts/2021-07-01-Ubuntu_Installation.md

    Now you are ready to partition the hard drive.

    1. Open a Command Prompt window with admin rights:
-         - In the Cortana search field, type in `Command Prompt`, or just CMD.
+         - In the search field, type `Command Prompt`, or just CMD.
-         - Right click the top result, and select `Run as Administrator`.
+         - Click on `Run as Administrator` from the selections on the right side of the window that pops up.
-         - Click `Yes` on the popup to allow the app to make changes to your device.
+         - Click `Yes` on the pop-up to allow the app to make changes to your device.

-   2. Enter the command `diskmgmt.msc` to open the Disk Management utility.
+   2. In the Command Prompt window that pops up, enter the command `diskmgmt.msc` to open the Disk Management utility.

-   3. Select the Windows partition, usually the C: volume.
-Right-click on this partition and select the `Shrink Volume` option in order to reduce the partition size.
+   3. In the Disk Management window, right click on OS (C:) and select the `Shrink Volume` option in order to reduce the partition size.

-   4. Wait for the system to collect partition size data; then add the desired amount of space you want to shrink, and hit in the 'Shrink' button.
-The partition size to shrink by (which is the amount that will be allotted to Ubuntu) should be a minimum of 50 GB, and we recommend 100 GB or more, depending on the size of your hard drive.
+   4. Wait for the system to query partition size data; then enter the desired amount of space you want to shrink, and hit in the 'Shrink' button.
+The amount chosen to shrink will be the amount that will be allotted to Ubuntu.
+This should be an absolute minimum of 50 GB; we recommend at least 100 GB.

    After the shrink process completes, a new unallocated space will be present in your drive.
 We’ll use this free space to install Ubuntu alongside Windows, as described below.